 How Strong is It?

 If you’re looking for something sturdy then we recommend taking a peek under the canopy, as not all umbrellas are held up in the same way.
-The rule of thumb generally is: the more spokes from the handle shaft holding things up, the better supported the canopy is likely to be (and better suited it is to enduring weather).
-For a small umbrella 6 spokes is fairly standard, but with larger umbrellas we recommend something with 8 or more spokes supporting the canopy against the weather.
+The rule of thumb generally is: the more spokes from the handle shaft holding things up the better supported the canopy is likely to be (and better suited it is to enduring weather).
+For a small umbrella, 6 spokes are fairly standard, but with larger umbrellas, we recommend something with 8 or more spokes supporting the canopy against the weather.

 It’s worth bearing in mind that no umbrella is completely wind-proof (every umbrella has its limits, and this will vary), but many do offer wind-resistant features, such as a wind vent or the ability to turn inside out with the wind rather than immediately breaking as soon as a slight breeze comes along.
 We suggest finding out what kind of wind resistance your umbrella offers before you buy.